 - How do your core values make you and your business different from your peers?

-- How is your coaching offering different from all the other potential solutions?
+- How is your offering different from all the other potential solutions?

 - What unique perspective do you bring to your area of expertise?
 What have you done before coaching that helps you today?